The laws of planetary motion, derived from those of a harmonic oscillator (following Arnold): Scattered motions

 \section{Scattered motions}

-The formula for the (negative) total energy of planetary motion in (\ref{ofrek}) is only valid for bound (elliptic) motions; for unbound (parabolic or hyperbolic) motions, the energy is zero resp. positive.
-Our oscillator-planet correspondence can be extended to these motions, and in fact also to those observed in Rutherford's celebrated experiment with repulsive interaction.
+As mentioned before, the formula for the (negative) total energy of planetary motion in (\ref{ofrek}) is only valid for bound (elliptic) motions; for unbound (parabolic or hyperbolic) motions, the energy is zero resp. positive.
+Our oscillator-planet correspondence can be extended to these motions, and in fact also to those in Rutherford's experiment with repulsive interaction.

-Let us outline how this comes about.
 Let us start with the geometry.
 We use again the sequence